 - Support for joints of the remaining limb in front limb amputation patients

 - Chronic wound care involving limbs - a well-planned orthotic device can allow both support for the limb and access for frequent dressing changes for wounds

-Conditions in which Prosthetic Devices can return or preserve function use of a limb:
+Conditions in which prosthetic devices can return or preserve functional use of a limb:

 - Congenital limb deformities